Pleading guilty to a speeding offence doesn’t always mean you will accrue demerit points or be suspended from driving.

 What is a Section 10?

-Some Section 10 orders do come with a good behaviour bond however, which means that you will need to be of good behaviour for a specified period of time, which means not commit any criminal offences including major traffic offences such as drink driving or exceeding the speed limit by more than 45km/h.
+Some Section 10 orders do come with a good behaviour bond however, which means that you will need to avoid committing any criminal offences over that period.

-The magistrate may also place a condition that you do not commit any ‘moving traffic violations’ which means you cannot commit any further speeding offences, or offences like running through a red light or using your mobile phone whilst driving.
+The magistrate also has the power to impose a condition that you do not commit any ‘moving traffic violations’ which means you cannot commit any further speeding offences, or offences like running through a red light or using your mobile phone whilst driving.

 How can I get a Section 10 order for speeding?